Daylight Savings Time | When to Change the Clocks in London

 When do the clocks go back?

-The clocks will go forward one hour on Sunday 30th March 2025 at 1am.
-This means we lose the ‘extra’ hour we had in bed over the winter (boo!) but the days are longer, so more time for summer fun (yay!)
+The clocks will go back one hour on Sunday 26th October 2025 at 2am.
+This means we gain an ‘extra’ hour in bed for the winter (yay!) but the days are shorter, so it’ll be darker (yay!)
 If you struggle to remember which way the clocks go each time, just think of the seasons – so the clocks ‘spring forward’ in the spring and ‘fall back’ in the autumn.

 Will my clocks update automatically?